ademoverflow/python-template/README.md

 The package is dockerized to ease its development and production deployment.

-Inside the Dockerfile you'll find two important stages `development` and `production`:
+Inside the Dockerfile you'll find three important stages `development`, `production` and `lambda`.

+- `development`: Contains all the tools for development.
-- `production`: minimal image that contains production code only.
+- `production`: Minimal image that contains production code only.
-- `development`: contains all the tools for development.
+- `lambda`: Minimal image that contains production code only, and is ready to be deployed on AWS Lambda.

 ## What you need on your machine